|

 Alkanes

-have the relatively lowest boiling point because only instantaneous dipole -
+have the relatively lowest boiling points because only instantaneous dipole

 induced dipole interactions can contribute to